 Delivery Director at SPD Technology

-“Executing a project without an SLA for software development can make the process disoriented.
+“Executing a project without a service contract for software development can make the process disoriented.
 Without defined expectations and performance metrics, project timelines can easily extend, and quality may deteriorate, leading to dissatisfaction for both the client and the development team.”

 Why Do You Need an SLA?